Yu Chang Player Props: Red Sox vs. Mariners

 Yu Chang At The Plate

-- Chang is hitting .157 with two doubles, five home runs and three walks.
+- Chang is batting .161 with two doubles, five home runs and three walks.

-- In 35.5% of his 31 games this season, Chang has picked up at least one hit.
-He's also had three multi-hit games.
+- Chang has picked up a hit in 12 of 32 games this season, with multiple hits three times.

-- In 10 games this season (32.3%), Chang has picked up an RBI, and in five of those games (16.1%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Chang has picked up an RBI in 31.3% of his games this year, with more than one RBI in 15.6% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.